lyliyangyang/lyliyangyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an instructor at the Department of Mathematics at Princeton University, where I am actively involved in teaching and conducting research.
+I am currently an instructor at the Department of Mathematics at Princeton University.
+Prior to that, I received my PhD at Caltech under the supervision of Dinakar Ramakrishnan.

 You can find my CV \[[here](https://drive.google.com/drive/u/0/folders/16plb9urykbxGBkwVZEI2duUDliekxE7f)\].

 ## Research Interest
-My research interests primarily revolve around Number Theory, Representation Theory, Harmonic Analysis, and the Langlands Program.
-One of my main research interest is (relative) trace formula
+My research interests primarily revolve around number theory, representation theory, harmonic analysis, and the Langlands Program.

 ## Preprints and Publications